THREE STEPS TO BECOMING A LEGIT YOGA TEACHER

 ELEMENT #1: FIND AND LEARN FROM A TEACHER YOU RESONATE WITH

-Not all teachers emphasize the same points and have similar ability, or provide the same methods.
-Hour per hour, some teachers will have more impact than others.
+Not all teachers have the same ability or give the same practices.
+Some will be more impactful than others.
 Students need to find a teacher that resonates with them.

 “In the beginning an aspirant seeks some support from outside.
 That support comes from a teacher.
 When the aspirant starts meditating honestly, then their own Self is revealed in the form of a guru or teacher.”